Health and Safety Abroad for FIU Students

 For Coverage Information, access the 2019 Policy Brochure.

-The Office of Study Abroad contacts FIU students and faculty directors if and when there is an incident to provide available support and resources.
+The Office of Education Abroad contacts FIU students and faculty directors if and when there is an incident to provide available support and resources.

-The Office of Study Abroad has an updated emergency plan addressing various situations that may come up abroad.
+The Office of Education Abroad has an updated emergency plan addressing various situations that may come up abroad.

-The Office of Study Abroad holds an annual Emergency Procedures meeting with faculty leading study abroad programs.
-In this meeting, the faculty and the study abroad team discuss scenarios and cases and how to respond to them.
+The Office of Education Abroad holds an annual Emergency Procedures meeting with faculty leading education abroad programs.
+In this meeting, the faculty and the education abroad team discuss scenarios and cases and how to respond to them.
 This program serves as a method of highlighting safety concerns that might arise and how faculty might respond.

-The committee also works with the Office of Study Abroad in case of any emergency abroad.
+The committee also works with the Office of Education Abroad in case of any emergency abroad.